 - Chronic low-grade inflammation

-These three factors interact differently in different women — which is why there isn’t a one-size-fits-all treatment.
+These three factors interact differently in different women, which is why there isn’t a one-size-fits-all treatment.

-The 4 Types of PCOS
+The 4 Drivers of PCOS

-Type 1: Insulin-Resistant PCOS (Most Common)
+Driver 1: Insulin Resistance (Most Common)

 How it works: High insulin levels signal the ovaries to produce excess testosterone.
 This disrupts ovulation, promotes weight gain, and creates a cycle that’s difficult to break with willpower alone.